NBER Law and Economics Program

 Christine Jolls, Program Director *

-The following Program Report, the most recent on this program, appeared in 2008 Number 2 issue of the NBER Reporter.
+The following Program Report, the most recent on this program, appeared in 2014 Number 4 issue of the NBER Reporter.

-In this article, I first describe recent research in the foundational legal subjects and then turn to work on the operation of the legal process.
-I conclude with an overview of work on the effects and causes of legal rules in corporate law, employment law, health care law, social welfare law, family law, bankruptcy law, patent and copyright law, and antitrust law.
+This article first describes recent research in the foundational legal subjects and then examines work on the operation of the legal process and on the effects and causes of legal rules in the areas of consumer protection, workplace regulation, and corporate law and governance.

 Property Law, Criminal Law, Contract Law, and Tort Law

 Prominent early work in law and economics involved theoretical modeling of tort law issues; much recent work has engaged in empirical testing of such models.
 A recent study by Daniel Carvell, Janet Currie, and W. Bentley MacLeod, for instance, offers both theoretical and empirical exploration of the effects of limiting joint and several liability in tort.1 The authors' empirical findings suggest that limiting liability increases precautionary behavior by defendants who would be likely to escape liability in the absence of the limits.

 Criminal law has also been an active area of empirical research in recent years.
 Giovanni Mastrobuoni, for example, studies the effect on policing of software-based predictions of future offender behavior.2 Exploiting variation in otherwise comparable Italian police forces' use of such future-crime predictive models, his evidence suggests that predictive policing significantly increases robbery clearance rates.